 Equivalent circuits, most often Thevenin Equivalents, are used to make analysis of complex circuits tractable and understandable.
-The basic idea is to break a complex circuit, like the RF amplifier in a cell phone, into "subcircuits" which then can often be represented by a voltage source and a resistor, or more generally voltage source and a combination of a resistor and either a capacitor or an inductor (within a certain range of operating power, for example).
+The basic idea is that a complex circuit, like the RF amplifier in a cell phone, can often be represented by a voltage source and a resistor, or more generally a combination of a resistor and either a capacitor or an inductor (within a certain range of operating power, for example).
 From a system point of view we can say that the equivalent circuit has the same input/output relationship as the original circuit, and that is the sense in which it is "equivalent".
-Note that when we say "input/output" that implies that we are defining what is considered input or output (so in a circuit, a pair of terminals), and "equivalence" always has to be understood in this context.
-Circuits are equivalent only from the point of view that is at those terminals, outside the part of the circuit for which an equivalent is substituted.

-If we have this kind of subsystem relationship for each part of a complex circuit like a cell phone, we can analyze the relationships between the sub-circuits separately and then combine them to understand the overall behavior of the system.
-As pictured below in Figure 3-15 from a text by Ulaby that we used to use for this course, a cell phone is a complex system with many sub-circuits connected together.
+If we can do this for each part of a complex circuit like a cell phone, we can analyze the relationships between the sub-circuits separately and then combine them to understand the overall behavior of the system.
+As pictured below in Figure 3-15 from the Ulaby text, a cell phone is a complex system with many sub-circuits connected together.
 These sub-circuits are often designed by different people or different groups of people.
-The equivalent circuit model makes it possible to understand the behavior of the entire circuit as the parts are interconnected.
+The equivalent circuit model makes it possible to understand the behavior of the entire circuit as the various parts are interconnected.